 In addition to being an excellent way to use seasonal produce in a one-dish dinner that lends well to advance preparation and reheating, I love how this recipe includes layers of several different cheeses to maximize flavor.
 While mozzarella is a traditional pizza cheese and works just fine in this recipe, two of my favorite substitutes are the 6 Cheese Italian and the Authentic Mexican, the latter includes flavor-packed cheeses such as Manchego and Asadero and is what I used this time around.
-The addition of smaller amounts of Parmesan and sharp cheddar adds an extra zing of flavor.
+Double cheddar is a trusty standby, too.
+The addition of smaller amounts of Parmesan adds an extra zing of flavor.
 Feel free to experiment with your favorite shredded cheeses.

 As an added note, Sargento’s finely shredded cheeses are perfect for topping or “finishing off” a recipe as they melt beautifully.
 I also find that a smaller amount of the more finely shredded cheese goes a long way.
 So, if you are looking to reduce calories, you may find you can sprinkle a little less on top and still feel satisfied.

-- 4 cups shredded (from approximately 1 pound), unpeeled zucchini and/or summer squash (see notes)
+- 4 cups shredded, unpeeled zucchini and/or summer squash*